What is Between a Rock and a Card Place?

 Me too!

 You can always access the free posts directly via the website, if that’s more your speed.
-You can also subscribe and read via the Substack app, which lets you opt out of emails without missing the latest posts.
-(I’ve never been an app person, but find it’s a much better reading experience!)
+You can also subscribe and read via the Substack app, which lets you opt out of receiving emails without missing the latest posts.

-If you have any questions, suggestions, or ideas, feel free to drop me an email!
+If you have any questions, feel free to drop me an email!
 I love hearing from you.

 Thank you for reading.